-To create a knowledge hub for the exchange of ideas, innovation and guidance on emerging technologies and techniques.
+To be a knowledge hub for the exchange of ideas, innovation and guidance on emerging technologies and techniques.

-To promote the insight and impact BCS Fellowship, advance professionalism and increase the value of BCS Membership.
+To promote the insight and prestige of BCS Fellowship, advance professionalism and increase the value of BCS Membership.

-To produce thought-leadership on issues where BCS can make original contributions to advancing the profile and competitiveness of ‘UK Plc’.
+To produce thought leadership on issues where BCS can make original contributions to advancing the profile and competitiveness of the ‘UK Plc’.